tracim/tracim/doc/frontend/tables.md

 Table and columns in Tracim are a new way of coding and rendering tables and listings for Tracim.
 It contributes to a more consistent interface in Tracim.

 For developers, it provides an easier way to design tables.
 It is designed to reduce development time, since columns are designed to be reusable in different tables.
 It also removes the necessity to implement per table sorting and filtering, since it is managed by the columns.

-It also drastically reduces the code size for your pages.
+It also drastically reduces the code size for pages.
 Since the rendering, filtering and sorting of the data is managed by the tables and columns.